-Hollyhock is an upright plant with sturdy flower stems.
+Upright plant with sturdy flower stems.
 It is a tall, herbaceous perennial plant from Europe.
 The flowers attract butterflies and bees.
 Hollyhocks thrive in full sun and moderately fertile well-drained soil.
 Cut back spent flower stalks to encourage further bloom, or leave them to reseed.
 This old-fashioned flower makes an excellent addition to cottage gardens and mixed borders.
-Benefits:* A refreshing tea is made from the flower petals.* A nutritious starch is obtained from the root.* The flowers are demulcent, diuretic, and emollient.
-They are useful in the treatment of chest complaints.* A fibre obtained from the stems is used in papermaking.* The red anthocyanin constituent of the flowers is used as a litmus.
+Benefits: A refreshing tea is made from flower petals.
+A nutritious starch is obtained from the root.
+The flowers are demulcent, diuretic, and emollient.
+They are useful in the treatment of chest complaints.
+A fiber obtained from the stems is used in papermaking.
+The red anthocyanin constituent of the flowers is used as a litmus.

 Sow indoors in spring or directly in well-drained seed compost.
-Just cover the seed with a sprinkling of soil on temp 15-21°C, germination 10-14 days.
+Just cover the seed with a sprinkling of soil at temp 15-21°C, germination: 10-14 days.
 Transplant seedlings when large enough to handle, 3-4 weeks later, into individual pots.
 Grow on in bright cool conditions.
 Plant out in May/ June.
 It can be sown into a cold frame in mid-summer and planted out the following spring.
-Prefers a well-drained, moderately fertile soil in full sun.
+Prefers well-drained, moderately fertile soil in full sun.